Roman Voss

 NFL Outlook

-Given his verified athleticism, ideal frame, and multi-positional background, Voss possesses the raw traits that merit NFL Draft consideration down the line.
-His developmental path as a tight end will be the key determinant, but his ceiling is a versatile, pass-catching tight end who can create mismatches at the highest level.
-If he successfully transitions and builds upon his natural abilities, he has the potential to be a mid-to-late round draft selection.
+Given his four-star rating, elite athletic profile, and successful transition to a new position, Voss possesses the raw traits that merit future NFL Draft consideration.
+His developmental trajectory at tight end will be the key factor, but his ceiling is a versatile, pass-catching weapon at the professional level.

 Best Fit